lpsinger/userguide/procedures/index.rst

     for ax in axs[:-1]:
         plt.setp(ax.xaxis.get_major_ticks(), visible=False)

-**Within 1–10 minutes after GW trigger time**, the first :doc:`preliminary notice
-</content>` will be sent fully autonomously (not necessary attached to
-localization).
-The trigger will be immediately visible under the LIGO/Virgo GW database :term:`GraceDb`.
-As soon as the localization area is available, a second preliminary notice is sent.
-The procedure is fully automatic and some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.
+**Within 1–10 minutes after GW trigger time**, the first :doc:`preliminary notice </content>` will be sent fully autonomously.
+Preliminary notices may or may not include a sky localization.
+The trigger will be immediately and publicly visible in the :term:`GraceDb` database.
+Since the procedure is fully automatic, some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.

-**Within 24 hours after the GW trigger time** (possibly within 4 hours for :term:`BNS` or :term:`NSBH` sources, to be decided), the :doc:`Initial notices and circulars </content>` will be distributed with an update for the sky localization area and the source classification.
-They are vetted by human instrument scientists and analysts.
-In case of a binary coalescence including a neutron star or a burst trigger, the initial circular can labeled as **retracted** (data are unsuitable) or **confirmed**.
-Note that the initial circular is considered the first LIGO/Virgo publication of a GW candidate, appropriate to cite in publications.
+**Within 24 hours after the GW trigger time** (possibly within 4 hours for :term:`BNS` or :term:`NSBH` sources, to be decided), the :doc:`Initial or Retraction notice and circular </content>` will be distributed.
+It will include an updated sky localization and source classification.
+At this stage, the event will have been vetted by human instrument scientists and analysts.
+The candidate will either be **confirmed** by an Initial notice and circular or withdrawn by a Retraction notice and circular if the data quality is unsuitable.

 **Within a day**, black hole mergers will be fully vetted by experts and retraction or confirmation status will be reported.